 - 1. News- definition, elements, sources of news. - 2.
-Techniques of news writing-structure, 5 W's and 1 H, lead, body - 3.
+Techniques of news writing- structure, 5 W's and 1 H, lead, body - 3.
 Journalistic writing- writing articles and features. - 4.
 Columns, editorials, reviews and cartoons. - 5.
 Editing-Principles of editing, different copies-teleprinter copy, phone copy, press release etc. - 6.
 Seminars and discussions.

-- 1. Development of language- society, thought and language, verbal sign systems. - 2.
-Music as an evolved means of communications-music and language, instrumentation skills, music as an autonomous communication. - 3.
-Signs and symbols- characteristics of signs and symbols, cave paintings, totems, the stars, rituals, myths-and legends. - 4.
-Religious symbols, architectural symbols, heraldry, trademarks, corporate symbols.
+1. Development of language- society, thought and language, verbal sign systems.

+2. Music as an evolved means of communications-music and language, instrumentation skills, music as an autonomous communication.

+3. Signs and symbols- characteristics of signs and symbols, cave paintings, totems, the stars, rituals, myths and legends.

+4. Religious symbols, architectural symbols, heraldry, trademarks, corporate symbols.

+Study of subjects which have a bearing on the subject of specialisation.
 A student may be allowed to change his GE subject in each Semester of specialisation or to continue with a single subject through all the Four Semesters of specialisation.

 - 1. Painting: Head and still life in colour.
-Landscape painting in water colours and oil colours. - 2.
-Sculpture: Head study in clay, study of male and female heads showing the main planes.
+Landscape painting in water colours and oil colours. - Sculpture: Head study in clay, study of male and female heads showing the main planes.
 Study of parts of heads from casts.
 Or Pottery and ceramics: Throwing, building and slip casting. - 3.
 Graphics (Printmaking): Wood-cut and linocut. - 4.
-Applied Art: Two dimensional designing Division of Negative and Positive space, 2 Dimensional designing in B&W, 2 D Design in monotonous colour, 2 D Design in contrast colours. - 5.
-Photography and Photojournalism: introduction to different types of camera and their mechanism.
-Different types of sensitising materials, exposures, their uses and developments.
-Or Human eye and cameras types of camera image formation, photograms.
-Processing & Printing- enlarges, developers, chemicals, fixers.
+Applied Art: Printing/ Typesetting: Knowledge of point system, recognition of type faces.
+Reading of layout, composing practice, printing.